JordanSlaman/anchorcms-docker/README.md

 ```
 sudo docker commit $ID myblogname
 ```
-You can then stop your previous container with it's ID
+You should then stop your previous container with it's ID
 ```
 sudo docker stop $ID
 ```

-## Run the container on port 80.
+## Runs the container on port 80.
 If hosting multiple sites use nginx/hipache/varnish/... to route different hostnames to different docker ports.
 ```
 sudo docker run -d -p=80:80 myblogname /usr/local/bin/supervisord -n
 ```
+This is how you'd run the containers from now on.
+You can now go setup anchor from the web with the mysql password ou generated in the setup stage.

-Remember to commit your container to a new name before shutting it down, any changes to the database would be lost elsewise.
+Remember to commit your container to a new name 'myblog-date' before shutting it down, any changes to the database would be lost elsewise..

 Feel free to fork this and make it easier to use!